Wednesday, 29 December 2021

 It is just as dangerous as the Covid Pandemic, but it originated in the USA, not China.
 Its consequences are real, as can be observed by the chaotic state of US politics.

-I'm referring, of course, to the epidemic of distrust of institutions and government across the Pacific since the Tea Party movement emerged towards the first ten years of the new millenium.
+I'm referring, of course, to the epidemic of distrust of institutions and government across the Pacific since the Tea Party movement emerged towards the first ten years of the new millennium.
 That movement grew out a sense of grievance and entitlement precipitated by globalism, automation, and the GFC.

 Political movements generated by national grievance rarely end well.
 Examples include Brexit, which is wreaking havoc on daily life in the UK right now, and the Tea Party itself, which has changed some Republicans from a credible conservative movement to a baying mob, despite the fact that it The Tea Party largely disappeared from the scene in its original form.
 National grievance was one of the major factors driving the rise of the NAZI movement in Germany in the thirties, and remains a large component of Chinese nationalism, used extremely effectively by the CCP under Xi Jinping.